The net neutrality battle for equal access vs. pay-for-premium internet

-Why are companies fighting against net neutrality?
+Why would companies fight against net neutrality?

 What's the debate?

 Net neutrality advocates argue that setting up a premium service basically creates a "toll road" for companies with deep pockets.
 Plus, any special treatment provisions might enable ISPs to decide themselves what content a consumer gets and when, perhaps limiting certain types of content to low-volume hours.
-Small tech firms and entrepreneurs argue it's discriminatory to create special fast lanes, and could result in fewer startups flourishing.
+Small tech firms and entrepreneurs argued it's discriminatory to create special fast lanes, and could result in fewer startups flourishing.

 What countries have net neutrality laws?

-On Wednesday, Brazil signed into law a bill of digital rights that protects the privacy of internet users and guarantees equal access.
+In April 2014, Brazil signed into law a bill of digital rights that protects the privacy of internet users and guarantees equal access.
 Dubbed its Internet Constitution, the law bans telecommunications companies from charging premium prices for special content.